baralong/inky-gadget/README.md

 ## Software
 ### Assumptions
 * You have the inkyPHAT and related software installed and it runs as root (i.e. `sudo ...`) the service will run as root, so it's good to test it
-* The files for this are placed in `/home/pi/dev`.
+* The files for this are placed in `/home/pi`.
 If you put them somewhere else you'll need to edit `GadgetPiStartup.service`.
 The latest version of the Raspberry Pi Imager ***does not*** default to using the `pi` user, so it's likely you'll have a different location.
 * You can login to your pi via ssh etc. This doesn't cover headless pi setup.
 * You have a basic understanding of doing stuff on a raspberry pi, particularly in headless mode

 ### Setup
-You'll need the InkyPHAT ocd n the pi to verify all this actually works, also the `GadgetPiStartup.py` will probably fail if it's not plugged in.
+You'll need the InkyPHAT on the pi to verify all this actually works, also the `GadgetPiStartup.py` will probably fail if it's not plugged in.

 ### Basic prerequisites
 1. Start with a clean install of Raspbian set up as per the above assumptions